There's a new sense of excitement surrounding Verastem Inc. (VSTM) - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Sep 19 when Paterson Dan sold 2,786 shares for $1.13 per share.
 The transaction valued at 3,148 led to the insider holds 482,458 shares of the business.

 Stuglik Brian M sold 3,355 shares of VSTM for $3,791 on Sep 19.
 The Chief Executive Officer now owns 1,151,238 shares after completing the transaction at $1.13 per share.
 On Sep 19, another insider, Gagnon Robert E., who serves as the Chief Financial Officer of the company, sold 1,348 shares for $1.13 each.
 As a result, the insider received 1,523 and left with 588,554 shares of the company.